 Control Diabetes – Easy through HbA1c testing

-Long-term picture: HbA1c value indicates the diabetes control status over the last 60-90 days, as against just a few hours like in the case of a glucose test.
-Moreover, the HbA1c value does not fluctuate.
-Therefore, doctors find it easier to determine the long-term effects of therapy based on your HbA1c test report.
+As mentioned above, HbA1c level indicates the diabetes control status over the last 2 to 3 months.
+Unlike the blood sugar level, the HbA1c does not fluctuate from day to day.
+Therefore, doctors find it easier to determine the long-term effects of therapy based on your HbA1c report.

-Fasting not required: The HbA1c test can be done anytime.
+One can test HbA1c anytime.
 No fasting is required before you give your blood samples.